adamd1008/mpi-gdb/README.md

 Make breakpoint pending on future shared library load? (y or [n])
 ```

-or if GDB loops forever, never hitting the breakpoint, you have probably built
+or if GDB loops forever, you have probably built your MPI application without
-a release version of your MPI application without debug information.
+debug information.

 Please raise any issues not mentioned here.